TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 ```

 {{% notice note %}}
-By now, you should have gained enough knowledge in using R that would give you that needed confidence to start exploring other functions of the [`tidyr`](https://tidyr.tidyverse.org/) package.
-You should not stop there, but go beyond and explore whole of the [`tidyverse`](https://www.tidyverse.org/) opinionated collection of R packages for data science. 😇🎶
+By now, you should have gained enough knowledge in using R to give you the necessary confidence to start exploring other functions of the [`tidyr`](https://tidyr.tidyverse.org/) package.
+You should not stop there, but go beyond and explore the whole of the [`tidyverse`](https://www.tidyverse.org/) opinionated collection of R packages for data science. 😇🎶
 {{% /notice %}}

-To learn more about **tidy data in r** chgeck [Data Tidying](https://garrettgman.github.io/tidying/) section from the famous [Data Science with R](https://garrettgman.github.io) by [Garrett Grolemund](https://resources.rstudio.com/authors/garrett-grolemund)
+To learn more about **tidy data in r** chgeck [Data Tidying](https://garrettgman.ithuthe b.io/tidying/) section from the famous [Data Science with R](https://garrettgman.github.io) by [Garrett Grolemund](https://resources.rstudio.com/authors/garrett-grolemund)

 {{% notice tip %}}
 Have you tried learning data science by posting your questions and discussing it with other people within the R community? 👥💻📊📈🗣 [RStudio Community](https://community.rstudio.com)